Start an official Neighbourhood Watch community program

 - are approved by ENW

-6) The Community has an official program
+6) The Community then has an official program

 Community leagues or community groups* with a similar position

-Helpful tools in finding a volunteer
+Helpful tools to find a volunteer

 Advertise in your newsletter, website or e-circulars that your community is looking for a Neighbourhood Watch Community Rep. Feel free to use our “Wanted” poster.